socks5-sniffer/codespaces-secure.notes/secure-notes/README.md

+Note: This is a demonstration project focused on XSS prevention.
+Authentication is intentionally omitted to keep the example focused and simple.
+In a production environment, you would want to add user authentication and store notes in a database.

 # Secure Notes App

 A simple notes application built with Node.js, Express, and EJS that focuses on security and safe user input handling.